Shura1oplot/pifacedigitald/README.md

 positional arguments:
   i[nput]|o[utput]      port
-  0..7                  pin number (omit to read/write port)
+  0..7                  pin number (omit to use the port)

 optional arguments:
   -h, --help            show this help message and exit